Terrace Farming is a common agriculture practice followed in mountain regions by creating terraces.

 6. Enriches recreational options by creating aesthetic landscapes:

 Many terraces practices in the world classified as “cultural landscape” heritages (UNESCO, 2008).
 Cultural landscapes, defined as “distinctive geographical areas or unique properties that represent the combined work of nature and man” by the World Heritage Committee.

 Challenges in terrace farming:

-C) Terrace abandonment: As industrialization and urbanization increases, young generation of mountain and hilly regions attract towards cities.
+As industrialization and urbanization increase, the young generation of mountain and hilly regions attract to cities.
 This results in terrace abandonment.

 Examples of Crops grown by Terrace farming:

 - Maize ( Zea mays)